Quinnipiac University: History

 What became Quinnipiac University was founded in 1929 by Samuel W. Tator, a business professor and politician.
 Phillip Troup, a Yale College graduate, was another founder, and became its first president until his death in 1939.
 Tator's wife, Irmagarde Tator, a Mount Holyoke College graduate, also played a major role in the fledgling institution's nurturing as its first bursar.
-Additional founders were E. Wight Bakke, who later became a professor of economics at Yale, and Robert R. Chamberlain, who headed a furniture company in his name.
+Additional founders were E. Wight Bakke, who later became a professor of economics at Yale, and Robert R. Chamberlain, who headed a furniture company.

 The new institution was conceived in reaction to Northeastern University's abandonment of its New Haven, Connecticut, program at the onset of the Great Depression.
-Originally, it was located in New Haven and called the "Connecticut College of Commerce".
-On opening its doors in 1929, it enrolled under 200, and its first graduating class comprised only eight students.
-At the time, it awarded only associate's degrees.
-In 1935, the college changed its name to the "Junior College of Commerce".
+Originally, it was located in New Haven and called the Connecticut College of Commerce.
+On opening its doors in 1929, it enrolled under 200, and its first graduating class comprised eight students.
+In 1935, the college changed its name to the Junior College of Commerce.
+In 1951, the institution was renamed Quinnipiac College, in honor of the Quinnipiac Indian tribe that once inhabited Greater New Haven.
+In 1952, the school relocated to a larger campus in New Haven, and also assumed administrative management of Larson College, a private women's college.

-From 1943 to 1945, the college closed, as nearly its entire student body was drafted into World War II.
-Upon re-opening, the college's enrollment nearly quadrupled to approximately 800 students.

-In 1951, the institution was renamed "Quinnipiac College", in honor of the Quinnipiac Indian tribe that once inhabited Greater New Haven.
-That same year, Quinnipiac began to confer bachelor's degrees.
-In 1952, Quinnipiac expanded its curriculum, relocated to a larger campus in New Haven, and also assumed administrative control of Larson College, a private women's college.

-In 1966, having outgrown its campus in New Haven, Quinnipiac moved to its current campus in the Mount Carmel section of Hamden, Connecticut, at the foot of Sleeping Giant Park.
-During the 1970s, Quinnipiac began to offer master's degrees in a variety of disciplines.
+In 1966, Quinnipiac moved to its campus in the Mount Carmel section of Hamden, Connecticut, at the foot of Sleeping Giant Park.
+During the 1970s, Quinnipiac began to offer master's degrees.

-Until the 1990s, Quinnipiac remained primarily a commuter college with only a regional reputation; however, that changed during the next decade.
-In 1995, the University of Bridgeport's law school migrated to Quinnipiac, and the Quinnipiac School of Law Center was dedicated.

-On July 1, 2000, the college officially changed its name to "Quinnipiac University" to reflect its relatively new breadth in academic offerings.
-That same year, Quinnipiac University received accreditation by AACSB.